New York is the largest US city by population. Its smallest but most densely populated borough, Manhattan, is among the world’s great financial,co ...

 If you’re selling to businesses, your sales channels may be online or they may involve direct sales calls.
 Again, understand the buying behavior of the decision-maker within the business.

 Help clients find you more easily by placing your marketing where they are likely to find it.
-The following options are a good start:
+With the right marketing strategies in place, a business can reach new audiences, build brand awareness, and ultimately grow its customer base and revenue.

 Fees to register your business vary by type of entity and location in New York.
 For a business certificate, corporations, limited partnerships, and LLCs pay a filing fee of $25 with the state.
 Additionally, county fees will apply, ranging from $100 for any county in New York City and $25 for any other county in the state.